HerrLab/protocols/Media/media_recipes.md

 Autoclave, and cool to pouring temperature.
 After autoclaving, just before pouring add:
 Benlate (10 mg/L) as 1mL of a 10 mg/mL stock suspension
 (0.200g Benlate in 20mL 70% EtOH stock solution)

-### V8 Juice Agar
-Often used for sporulation of fungi and oomycetes
-1 can (163 ml) V8 Juice
-1.8g CaCO3
-15g Agar
-make up to 905 ml with deionized water (742ml di H20) Mix and heat to dissolve all ingredients;
-Autoclave, cool and pour